ColTapp/ColTapp.github.io/options.md

 ## Main-TL

 ### Define radii-tracking parameters
--The _Reference frame_, on which colonies are found and from which the radii are tracked on the other frames, is set to the last frame of the time-lapse by default.
+- The _Reference frame_, on which colonies are found and from which the radii are tracked on the other frames, is set to the last frame of the time-lapse by default.
--The _Time interval_ between frames of a time-lapse serie is automatically detected upon import and if this automatical detection fails, the user is asked to define it.
+- The _Time interval_ between frames of a time-lapse serie is automatically detected upon import and if this automatical detection fails, the user is asked to define it.
--The _Registration factor_ (κ) defines the subpixels resolution (1/κ) at which the image registration algorithm performs a 2-D rigid translation (default: 100)
+- The _Registration factor_ (κ) defines the subpixels resolution (1/κ) at which the image registration algorithm performs a 2-D rigid translation (default: 100)
--The _Kymograph threshold shift_ is (default:0.17)
+- The _Kymograph threshold shift_ is (default:0.17)
--The _Scale radius for overlap_ factor (default: 1) is multiplied to the radius of the focal colony from which [neighboring colonies are tested for overlap] (https://coltapp.github.io/timelapse.html).
+- The _Scale radius for overlap_ factor (default: 1) is multiplied to the radius of the focal colony from which [neighboring colonies are tested for overlap] (https://coltapp.github.io/timelapse.html).
 By increasing it (>1), ranges of angles corresponding not only to overlapping colonies but also very close colonies will be discarded from the kymograph creation process.
 Note that this increase might lead to high proportions of angles to be discarded.
 Decreasing the scaling factor (<1) leads to reduced ranges of excluded angles.
 This might be useful in densely populated plates to still achieve some overlap exclusion to increase quality of kymographs at earlier timepoints.
 Note that if more than 90% of all angles are discarded because of overlap, the exclusion of angles is omitted completely, to avoid reducing the available data too much.
--This overlap detection functionality can be completely removed by the user by ticking the _overlap exclusion_ tickbox.
+- This overlap detection functionality can be completely removed by the user by ticking the _overlap exclusion_ tickbox.
--The images can be transformed with the lighting correction algorithm in the [_Detect_ tab ](https://coltapp.github.io/detect.html).
+- The images can be transformed with the lighting correction algorithm in the [_Detect_ tab ](https://coltapp.github.io/detect.html).
 The resulting enhanced images are typically for a clearer visualization for the user, and by default not used downstream for image analysis.
 However, a user can tick the box _Use enhance images_ if willing to use these transformed images as input for the radii tracking algorithm.

 ### Define appearance time parameters